MONDAY

 PREPOSITIONS

-3. support for
+3. implication for

-5. with regard to
+5. expose to

 WORDS FOR REPORT